ACFightOn/CSCI596-Final-Project/README.md

 # Data Analysis of Shopping Behavior on Double Eleven

-Using taobao dataset from double eleven to analyse and predic user behavior
+Using taobao dataset from double eleven to analyse users' behavior and predic the returned customers.

 ## Introduction

-+ Get basic overview of this festival,such as the toal volume of the transaction, the proportion of the buyer from different age, gender, and trend compared to last year.
++ Get basic overview of this festival, such as the toal volume of the transaction, the proportion of the buyer from different age, gender, and trend compared to last year.

-+ Analyse the users' behaviors and tell the relationship between these behaviors and the final BUY hehavior.
++ Analyse the users' behaviors and tell the relationship between these behaviors and the final BUY behavior.
 In other word, what kinds of behavior will bring to the buy behavior.

 + We predic whether the buyer will buy stuff from taobao or not.